The complete post-renovation cleaning checklist (Singapore edition)

 - Behind the fridge and washing machine

-- Inside electrical sockets (use a dry brush, not a damp cloth)
+- Inside electrical sockets and switches (use a dry brush, not a damp cloth)

 - Inside the dishwasher seal